zbalkan/wresult/README.md

 ## Thanks

 I was considering a remake of the `gpresult` HTML report, but I came up with a better and easier solution thanks to [Maxim Maeder](https://maximmaeder.com/display-json-with-html-css-and-javascript).
-I took his example, and simplified for my use case and it worked brilliantly.
+I took his example, and simplified it for my use case, and it worked brilliantly.
 Kudos to Maxim!